 Permits are in hand, foundations are set, and the tower crane is up at 50 East Randolph Street in The Loop.
 That’s where Moceri + Roszak are replacing a parking garage and cheap food (though I admit to having been a fan of the Qdoba that was here) with a 26-story residential tower at the corner of Randolph and Wabash.

 Parkline is a design by Thomas Roszak Architecture.
-It will consist of 213 units, according to a foundation permit issued by the City of Chicago back in November.
-Some will be rentals, some will be condos.
+It will consist of 214 units.
+24 will be condos; 190 will be rental apartments.
 Also included will be 68 parking spots and ground-floor commercial space, all with an anticipated opening in 2021.